BardicDefense/purple-hack/README.md

 There is no chance of getting lost if the party is following a road, and there is only a 1-in-6 chance of getting lost if the party is following a trail or track.

-In conditions of reduced visibility, like a thick fog or blizzard, the chance of getting lost increases by 1, and in darkness by 2.
+In conditions of reduced visibility, like a thick fog or blizzard, the chance of getting lost increases by 1 (e.g., 2-in-6 becomes 3-in-6), and in darkness by 2.

 If the party has a member with the Fieldcraft feat for that hex's terrain type, the chance of getting lost decreases by 1.

 This check is skipped if the party has a respectable map or knowledgeable guide, or if there is a road, trail, coastline, or river in the current hex they can logically follow to their next hex.
-The party is assumed to map any hex passed through.

 If the check fails, the party is lost.
 To leave the hex, the party must spend hex points equal to the amount they spent to enter it originally, and then make a new navigation check.
 Failure means that the party is still lost.